-The Whitman Piano Manufacturing Company, Inc., was owned and controlled by the Wedig-Henkelman Corporation of New York.
-Founded in 1880 by Peter Weydig (President) and George Henkelman (Vice President), the firm was first located at 133rd & Brown Place, New York City.
+The Whitman Piano Manufacturing Company, Inc., was owned and controlled by The Weydig-Henkelman Corporation of New York.
+Founded in 1880 by Peter Weydig (President) and George Henkelman (Vice President), the firm of Weydig-Henkelman was first located at 133rd & Brown Place, New York City.
 By the 1920s the firm was located at 402-410 West 14th Street, New York City.
 The firm built good quality yet affordable pianos under the brand names of Weydig-Henkelman, Whitman, Becker & Sons, and Radi-O-Player, a player piano equipped with a large radio built into the upper portion of the cabinet.
-Ironically, with the increasing popularity of the radio and phonograph taking place of the American piano market for home entertainment, Whitman/Wedig-Henkelman went out of business in 1926.
+Ironically, with the increasing popularity of the radio and phonograph taking place of the American piano market for home entertainment, Whitman/Weydig-Henkelman went out of business in 1926.

 Can you find your instrument listed in these antique catalogs?

 Early 20th Century Radi-O-Player Player Piano with Built in Radio, Circa 1921